3 Ways to Kill Your Lead List

 New leads join your list, and beyond delivering the document they opted-in to receive, they hear nothing from you.
 Crickets.
 How long will they remember you?
 There’s a real answer to that question – 42 days.
 If 42 days pass and you’ve not been in contact with them, they won’t remember who you are.
 They won’t remember why they’re on your list, and they likely won’t pay attention when you finally do send them an email.

 They might stay on your list, but they won’t open your emails – and your emails will migrate from their inbox to their other folders and eventually land in the spam or junk folders.
+Your email deliverability will tank because the lack of engagement with your emails will have trained the email delivery systems (Google, Microsoft, Yahoo, etc.) that your emails don’t have value.

-#2 – Sending a Sales Pitch
+Mistake #2: Sending a Sales Pitch Before Earning Trust

 When someone joins your list for the first time – likely because you created a piece of content they wanted – they are most likely not ready to buy from you.
 One opt-in does not mean you have a sales-ready lead.
 Yet the default position – especially if you follow the advice of the funnel-builders – is to drop them right into a sales page or suggest they make an appointment with you.
 TOO SOON!